-iii State Epidemiology and Laboratories - is responsible for providing epidemiological support to field operations, assists in the diagnosis and classification of animals, and approves deviations from prescribed standards when necessary.
+State Epidemiology, Laboratories, Animal Disease Traceability, and Program Records - is responsible for providing epidemiological support to field operations, assists in the diagnosis and classification of animals, and approves deviations from prescribed standards when necessary.
 The Laboratory system consists of a central facility in Austin and a satellite laboratory located in Fort Worth, Texas.
 The laboratories conduct serological testing of blood/milk and culture procedures for the causative agents of brucellosis.
-The Assistant Executive Director for State Epidemiology and Laboratories oversees these functions.
+Program Records staff receive, input into databases, and maintain records necessary to document specific state and federal disease eradicating program activities.
+Program Records also issues and monitors Texas entry (E-Permits) for domestic and exotic animals and fowl entering Texas from other states.
+The Assistant Executive Director for State Epidemiology oversees these functions.

-Executive - The Executive Division includes the Office of the Executive Director, Legal and Compliance, Emergency Management Intergovernmental/Industry Relations, Human Resources, and Animal Disease Traceability.
+Executive - The Executive Division includes the Office of the Executive Director, Administration, Legal and Compliance, Animal Health Programs, and State Epidemiology, and Communications Division.